umd-lib/ipmanager-django/README.md

 a full tutorial on how to set up this application (including SAML) to run on your local machine.

+Please see [DockerComposeLocal](docs/DockerComposeLocal.md) for how to run this application locally with Docker and Postgresql using Docker-Compose!

 To run the webapp using the built-in web server:

 ```zsh